 Health Benefits Of Mediterranean Diet

 Because it’s traditionally high in plant-based foods, the Mediterranean diet is often mentioned as one of the healthiest disease-preventing weight-loss diets.
-Up to 50percent plant-based, it’s a great source of complex carbs and fiber.
+Up to 50-percent plant-based, it’s a great source of complex carbs and fiber.

 That said, it also allows some concerning Standard American Diet ingredients: meat, seafood and olive oil.
-But last week, Heart published the results of a randomized clinical trial which compared the benefits of “healthy” SAD, standard Mediterranean and mostly plant-based – or “green” – Med diets.
+But last week, Heart published the results of a randomized clinical trial that compared the benefits of “healthy” SAD, standard Mediterranean and mostly plant-based – or “green” – Med diets.

 Group 1: Exercise and eat “healthy.”

 Group 2: Exercise and eat the Mediterranean diet (no red meat, but fish and chicken were allowed).